makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * tremendous success in computer vision [19], NLP [20], and computer audition [21, 22] – including SER [23, 24, 25]
   * speech: wav2vec 2.0 [21] and HuBERT [22] have emerged as foundation model
-* best performing model publicly available [26].
-To our best knowledge this is
+* best performing model publicly available [26]
-  * the first transformer-based dimensional SER model released to the
+  * the first transformer-based dimensional SER model released
   * [an introduction how to use it](https://github.com/audeering/w2v2-how-to)

 # 2 Rel work: wav2vec2.0 and HuBERT utilised for (primarily categorical) SER

-* Table 1: a summary of recent works based on wav2vec 2.0 and HuBERT on the IEMOCAP dataset [33], where most prior works have focused.
-Results are
+* Table 1: a summary of recent works based on wav2vec 2.0 and HuBERT on the IEMOCAP dataset [33], where most prior works have focused
   * ranked by unweighted average recall (UAR) / weighted average recall (WAR)
   * four emotional categories of anger (1103 utterances), happiness (1636), sadness (1084), and neutral (1708), which is the typical categ for IEMOCAP